cleancoindev/tokenLaunchGivaway/README.md

-winner selector code for the NotSafeMoon token launch giveaway promo.
+NotSafeMoon token launch giveaway promo. promo.js is the code used to randomly select the winner

-Winner of 1 Trillion Tokens:
+Winner of 1 Trillion Tokens
     tweetID = 1390735997944713216
     @Lovinglife4240

-Winner of 100 Billion Tokens:
+Winner of 100 Billion Tokens
     tweetID = 139010035571164775
     @Roland21226830
     0xDef7C414d97A8693B97F05bf67A91854493b215f